Esther Lipman: Career

-She was for many years chairman of the women's committee of the SA Lawn Tennis Association, and was with Mrs. K. L. Litchfield one of two women on the Davis Cup committee in 1952.
+She was for many years chairman of the women's committee of the SA Lawn Tennis Association, and was with Mrs K. L. Litchfield one of two women on the Davis Cup committee in 1952.
 She was a regular player with the Toorak Tennis Club and was an associate at Kooyonga.

-In 1954 she succeeded Ruth Gibson as president of the National Council of Women after serving as vice-president for many years.
+In 1954 she succeeded Ruth Gibson as president of the SA branch of the National Council of Women after serving as vice-president for many years.